numbbo/coco/docs/bbob-biobj/functions/source/index.rst

    - plots (in objective space) of randomly sampled search points
    - potentially function value distributions along cuts through the search space

-Quick access to the functions, inner cell IDs refer to the ``bbob-biobj`` functions, outer column and row annotations to the single-objective `bbob`` functions.
+The following table gives an overview and quick access to the functions, inner cell IDs refer to the ``bbob-biobj`` functions, outer column and row annotations refer to the single-objective ``bbob`` functions.

 +-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+
 |       ||fb1|_ ||fb2|_ ||fb6|_ ||fb8|_ ||fb13|_||fb14|_||fb15|_||fb17|_||fb20|_||fb21|_|